Je lui dirai

-"Je lui dirai" (meaning "I will tell him") is a song by Canadian singer Celine Dion from her twentieth studio album, 1 fille & 4 types (2003).
-It was written by Jean-Jacques Goldman and produced by Erick Benzi.
-In October 2004, "Je lui dirai" was added to the Miracle album in France and Belgium and released as a promotional single in these countries.
-It entered the airplay chart in Belgium Wallonia, reaching number 22.
-The music video showing the making of the Miracle: A Celebration of New Life book was also released.
+"Je lui dirai" (lit.
+'I will tell him') is a song by Canadian singer Celine Dion from her twentieth studio album, 1 fille & 4 types (2003).
+Written by Jean-Jacques Goldman and produced by Erick Benzi, the track was later added to the French and Belgian editions of Miracle in October 2004 and issued as a promotional single in both territories.
+It entered the airplay chart in Belgium's Wallonia, where it reached number 22.
+A music video showing the making of the Miracle: A Celebration of New Life book was also released.

 Background and release

-Dion started working on her next French-language album on 8 October 2002 in Paris where she met with four French songwriters and producers: Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso and Gildas Arzel.
-After four days of rehearsals, Dion met with them again in Las Vegas in May 2003, during her break from performing in A New Day....
-The songs were recorded between 2–11 May 2003.
-Goldman, who wrote and produced Dion's best-selling French-language albums of all time, D'eux, guided 1 fille & 4 types as the artistic director.
-"Je lui dirai", written by Goldman and produced by Benzi, was one of the songs released on 1 fille & 4 types in October 2003.
-One year later, it was added to the Miracle album in France and Belgium, and released as a promotional single there.
-In 2005, "Je lui dirai" was included on Dion's greatest hits album, On ne change pas.
+Dion began work on her next French‑language album on 8 October 2002 in Paris, where she met with four French songwriters and producers: Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso and Gildas Arzel.
+After four days of rehearsals, she reunited with them in Las Vegas in May 2003 during a break from performing in A New Day....
+Recording sessions for 1 fille & 4 types took place between 2 and 11 May 2003.

+Goldman, who wrote and produced Dion's best‑selling French‑language album D'eux, served as artistic director for 1 fille & 4 types.
+"Je lui dirai", written by Goldman and produced by Benzi, was included on the album upon its release in October 2003.

+One year later, the song was added to the French and Belgian editions of Miracle and issued as a promotional single.
+In 2005, it was also included on Dion's greatest hits compilation On ne change pas.

 Commercial performance

-"Je lui dirai" peaked at number 22 on the Ultratop airplay chart in Belgium Wallonia on 28 December 2004.
-It spent 14 weeks inside top fifty of the chart.
+"Je lui dirai" peaked at number 22 on the Ultratop airplay chart in Belgium's Wallonia on 28 December 2004.
+It remained inside the top 50 for 14 weeks.

 Music video

 The music video was directed by Scott Lochmus and released in October 2004.
-It shows the making of the Miracle: A Celebration of New Life book.
+It documents the photoshoot for the Miracle: A Celebration of New Life book.